PatrickC26/model_conversion-quantization/README.md

 * 🔒 This repository is for **educational and research use only**.
 * 🚫 No proprietary Advantech data is included.
 * 🛠️ Contributions welcome (see Issues/PRs).
-* 🌄 User should add their own image
+* 🌄 User should add their own image.
 Example URL: [`Images download`](https://www.image-net.org/challenges/LSVRC/2010/2010-downloads.php#images)

 ---